What Americans Living Abroad Need to Know About Filing Taxes for Expats?

 Federal law requires U.S. citizens and resident aliens to report any worldwide income, including income from foreign trusts and foreign bank and securities accounts.
 In most cases, affected taxpayers need to complete and attach Schedule B to their tax return.
 Part III of Schedule B asks about the existence of foreign accounts, such as bank and securities accounts, and usually requires U.S. citizens to report the country in which each account is located.

-In addition, certain taxpayers may also have to complete and attach to their return Form 8938, Statement of Foreign Financial Assets.
+In addition, certain expat taxpayers may also have to complete and attach to their US tax return Form 8938, Statement of Foreign Financial Assets.
 Generally, U.S. citizens, resident aliens, and certain nonresident aliens must report specified foreign financial assets on this form if the aggregate value of those assets exceeds certain thresholds.